HTTP API#

 The HTTPAPIRegistry will pick the module up automatically at startup — no central registration list to edit.

 If the route is generic enough to be shared with the vLLM-embedded API server, add it under lmcache/v1/internal_api_server/common/ instead.
-It will be picked up on the MP side via common_api.py unless its module name is listed in _MP_INCOMPATIBLE_MODULES there (used for modules that require vLLM-specific app.state attributes, e.g. run_script_api).
+It will be picked up on the MP side via common_api.py unless its module name is listed in _MP_INCOMPATIBLE_MODULES there (reserved for modules that require vLLM-specific app.state attributes; the list is currently empty).
+A handler that lives under internal_api_server/vllm/ can still be surfaced on the MP server by adding a thin re-export shim under http_apis/ (as version_api.py does for the version endpoints).

 When adding a new endpoint, please also add a matching section to this page documenting the endpoint’s purpose, request/response schema, and an example curl invocation.